translucentR/translucent-tiktok/README.md

 - **Production Mode**:
   Building the application for production has not been tested yet.
 Instructions will be added when available.

+## Recommendations

+Some of the Coqui.ai models require a license to use commercially, and require a prompt of "accept" to use.
+I haven't figured out how to automate this yet, so I've been testing with the tacotron2 model.

 ## Updating Python Dependencies

 If new Python packages are installed during development, make sure to update the `requirements.txt` file.
 Here are the steps to ensure consistency: